csandoval97/passive/README.md

 # Configuration

-If not running as user with appropriate privleges in AD, the following environment variables are required.
+If not running as user with appropriate privleges in AD on a domain joined machine, the following environment variables are required.

 - `PASSIVE_AD_HOST`
 - `PASSIVE_AD_USER`